BretHudson/web-hot-reloader/README.md

 Frameworks like [React](https://github.com/facebook/react) have spoiled us with features like HMR (hot module reload), reducing developer friction when making small, incremental changes.
 Wouldn't it be nice to have a lightweight solution for vanilla JS projects, without having to use a framework?

-And so, Web Hot Loader was born.
+And so, Web Hot Reloader was born.
 It consists of two parts: a Node.js process that lists to a directory for CSS file changes, and a script to inject websocket code into your web page.

 ## Setup